Lugdunum3D/Lugdunum-Tools/generate-doc/doc/contributing.md

 ```

 :::info
 `source_group` on line 12 is a special CMake directive used for grouping source files in IDE project generation, for example groups in Visual Studio.
-More info [on the official CMake documentation](https://cmake.org/cmake/help/v3.0/command/source_group.html).
+More information is available [on the official CMake documentation](https://cmake.org/cmake/help/v3.0/command/source_group.html).
 :::

 ## Build tests

-When using cmake, you need to add the command line argument `-DBUILD_TESTS`.
+When using CMake, you need to add the command line argument `-DBUILD_TESTS`.
 It will create one project for each test directory.
 In the previous example, it will create a `runMathUnitTests` project.